hackattendant/Lane-Detection-Python/README.md

 ### 1. Does the pipeline established with the test images work to process the video?

 It sure does!
-Here's a link to my video result:  (https://github.com/peacockethan/CarND-Advanced-Lane-Lines-P4/blob/master/project_video.mp4 "Google's Homepage")
+Here's a link to my video result:  (https://github.com/peacockethan/CarND-Advanced-Lane-Lines-P4/blob/master/project_video.mp4)

 ## README